Travel to the UK during Covid-19: What you need to know before you go

 Wales is also in lockdown.
 The rules are largely the same as England, but you cannot mix with anyone outside your household.

 On January 4, most of Scotland moved to "enhanced level 4" regulations -- essentially lockdown.
-People must stay at home except for essential reasons, and travel with other parts of the UK is banned.
+People must stay at home except for essential reasons, and travel between other parts of the UK is banned.

 Regular level 4 is also essentially a stay at home order, with nonessential shops closed.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.